Monitor virtual machines with Azure Monitor

 There are fundamentally four layers to a virtual machine that require monitoring.
 Each layer has a distinct set of telemetry and monitoring requirements.

-- Simplified onboarding of agents to enable monitoring of a virtual machine guest operating system and workloads.
+- Simplified onboarding of the Azure Monitor agent to enable monitoring of a virtual machine guest operating system and workloads.

 - Predefined trending performance charts and workbooks that you can use to analyze core performance metrics from the virtual machine's guest operating system.

-- Dependency map that displays processes running on each virtual machine and the interconnected components with other machines and external sources.
+- Optional dependency map that displays interconnected components with other machines and external sources.